beanovar/vatsim/README.md

  - Nav lights on
  - Note online frequencies in the area.
  - Check ATIS, note information code / active runways / departures / QNH
+ - Check all relevant SID departures for active runway, the one given might not be what you filed.
  - Set QNH
  - Tune clearance delivery
  - FMC: Set fuel and payload weights in the sim as per Simbrief plan and confirm take off V Speeds